 The NCIC also investigates criminal violations of the North Carolina Workers’ Compensation Act.

-How to File Workers’ Compensation in Charlotte, North Carolina
+How to File Workers’ Compensation in Charlotte, NC

 Your employer will be required to immediately report any injury or occupational disease sustained in the course of employment that resulted in medical attention to its workers’ compensation insurance carrier.
 The employer must file a Form 19 with the NCIC within five days of learning of the injury when the injury causes an employee to miss more than one day of work or medical expenses exceed $2,000.